Picking the right salon management software is crucial.

 Fresha Reminders & Notifications

-You can notify clients about new appointments, remind them about upcoming bookings, send thank you messages, and much more, using Fresha.
-Notifications can be sent as SMS, e-mail, or app notification (in case the user has the Fresha app installed).
+You can notify clients about new appointments, remind them about upcoming bookings, send thank you messages, and much more using Fresha.
+Notifications can be sent as SMS, e-mail, or app notifications (in case the user has the Fresha app installed).

 Fresha gives you unlimited free SMS notifications.

 You can personalize each message (as shown below).
-However, you cannot change the design of the notification which will always follow the pre-defined Fresha design (which looks really good btw).
+However, you cannot change the notification design, which will always follow the pre-defined Fresha design (which looks good btw).

 Boulevard Software Reminders & Notifications